photoprism/photoprism/README.md

 It is functionally similar to popular cloud services such as [Flickr](https://www.flickr.com/) or [Google Photos](https://photos.google.com/).
 Originals are stored in the file system in a structured way for easy backup and reliable long-term accessibility.

-*Note: This software is under active development.
-There is no stable release yet.
-Please leave a star if you think this is useful and ask if you have any questions.*
+*Note: This software is still under development.
+Please leave a star if you like it.*

 Our goal is to provide the following features for the first release (tested as a proof-of-concept and partly implemented):

-- Web frontend
+- Easy-to-use Web interface based on [Material Design](https://material.io/)
 - High-performance command line tool
 - No proprietary or binary data formats
 - Automatic RAW to JPEG conversion
-- Duplicate detection (JPEG and RAW can be used simultaneously)
+- Duplicate detection (RAW plus multiple JPEG files can be used simultaneously)
 - Automated tagging using [Google TensorFlow](https://www.tensorflow.org/install/install_go)
 - [Reverse geocoding](https://wiki.openstreetmap.org/wiki/Nominatim#Reverse_Geocoding) based on latitude and longitude
 - Image search with powerful filters